-Worldwide, many organizations moved quickly and unexpectedly to a virtual work environment.
+After the pandemic, many organizations moved to a virtual or hybrid work environment.
 Working from home introduces struggles, such as effectively keeping work connections and relationships in the virtual world.
 Thanks to technologies like Zoom and Microsoft Teams, organizations have the platforms to keep their teams connected professionally and personally.

 Following are 12 creative ways to stay connected while having a little fun!